-Assistant Instructional Professor in the Department of Economics
+Assistant Senior Instructional Professor in Economics

 Dr. Lee spent six years leading the Kenneth and Anne Griffin Foundation, developing and implementing their philanthropic vision with over $15 million in investments made in early childhood education and K-12 education, working in partnership with researchers from Harvard University and the University of Chicago.
 Leveraging this experience, Dr. Lee consults with non-profit organizations and foundations.

 Dr. Lee holds a BA in economics from the University of Cambridge (UK), and a PhD in economics from the University of Chicago.
 He has been a faculty member in the Department of Economics at the University of Chicago since 2015.